veebch/twirly/README.md

 <img src="images/guts.jpg" width="66%">
 </div>

 That's pretty much it.
 You can test that the components are working and then connect the gears to the bearing and assemble them in an enclosure.
-There are some files that you might find useful in the [3d directory](3d/).
+There parts we used are in the [3d directory](3d/).

 # Firmware

 Download a `uf2` image and install it on the Pico according to the [instructions](https://www.raspberrypi.com/documentation/microcontrollers/micropython.html#drag-and-drop-micropython) on the Raspberry Pi website.